Lake Dolores Waterpark: Rock–A–Hoola Waterpark

 Byers sold the defunct park in August 1990 to Lake Dolores Group LLC, a three–member investment group led by Oxnard, California businessman Terry Christensen, who envisioned a more polished park with a 1950s theme.

-In 1995, the original water slides were removed and replaced with more modern fiberglass water slides built by WhiteWater West and were painted red, white and blue in reference to the United States flag.
+In 1995, the original water slides were removed and replaced with more modern fiberglass water slides built by WhiteWater West and were painted red white and blue to look like the United States flag to give the park a patriotic feeling.
 One of the slides was "The Big Bopper" advertised as the world's largest family raft ride, and promotion was contracted to Beachport Entertainment Corporation, and the park reopened under a new name, "Rock–A–Hoola", on July 4, 1998.
 The new park featured the constant playing of 1950s and 1960s rock and roll music throughout the park along with some compatible graphics.
 In its "Rock–A–Hoola" incarnation, the park included a river ride on inflated tubes.

 An on–premises RV park had been planned but its opening was delayed.
-In its three seasons the park amassed three million dollars in debt, one of the three investors experienced financial problems, and an employee paralyzed in a 1999 accident was awarded $4.4 million in damages.
+In its three seasons, the park amassed three million dollars in debt, one of the three investors experienced financial problems, and an employee paralyzed in a 1999 accident was awarded $4.4 million in damages.
 That award was affirmed by the California Fourth District Court of Appeal in 2004.

 The park filed for Chapter 11 bankruptcy in February 2000.
-The court–appointed trustee failed to find a buyer, and in August 2000 the bankruptcy filing was changed to Chapter 7 liquidation.
+The court–appointed trustee failed to find a buyer and, in August 2000, the bankruptcy filing was changed to Chapter 7 liquidation.
 The bankruptcy judge overseeing the case returned the property to Dolores Byers (husband Bob Byers died in 1996) with most debts discharged.

 Dolores Byers sold the property in September 2001 to S.L.
 Investment Group LLC of the City of Industry, California.
 She died a month later.

 Discovery Waterpark

-After a $400,000 renovation the waterpark reopened in May 2002 under a new name: Discovery Waterpark.
-In 2002 and 2003, the park was open on weekends.
-During the last season of operation in the summer of 2004, the park operated intermittently.
-The park has been closed since the summer of 2004.
+After a $400,000 renovation, the waterpark reopened in May 2002 under a new name: Discovery Waterpark.
+In 2002 and 2003, the park was only open on weekends.
+In the summer of 2004, its final summer, the park only operated intermittently.